SMART-Dal/Ansible-Reproducibility/README.md

 each function is trying to detect one smell according to the rules specified and provides a message.

 - **`parser.py`**:
+- This scripts parses a given ansible script and returns a dictionary containing the tasks of the script.

+- **`detector.py`**:
-- This scripts reads a .yml file (ansible script).
+- This scripts contains the main logic of the tool.
+- It gets the path to the ansible script file and parse it.
-- checks for the smells for each task on the script.
+- using parsed tasks it detects the smells for each task.
-- creates an output csv file with messages for each task smell.
+- creates 2 csv files in 2 formats as output.

 ## Run the program